buildthenmarket/Personal-Finance/README.md

 ## There's a lot of truth to the statement "you can't budget your way out of poverty."
 Here's why

-- **Limited resources:**  When your income barely covers basic needs like food and rent, there's little room for budgeting to create a significant surplus.
+* **Limited resources:**  When your income barely covers basic needs like food and rent, there's little room for budgeting to create a significant surplus.
 Cutting corners can only go so far.
-- **Systemic factors:** Poverty often goes hand-in-hand with low wages, lack of access to education or healthcare, and discrimination.
+* **Systemic factors:** Poverty often goes hand-in-hand with low wages, lack of access to education or healthcare, and discrimination.
 Budgeting can't fix these underlying issues.
-- **Unexpected costs:**  Life throws curveballs.
+* **Unexpected costs:**  Life throws curveballs.
 Even a small car repair or medical bill can derail a tight budget for someone in poverty.

 However, budgeting isn't entirely useless.
 It can help:

-- **Gain control:**  Understanding where your money goes empowers you to make informed choices, even with limited resources.
+* **Gain control:**  Understanding where your money goes empowers you to make informed choices, even with limited resources.
-- **Stretch your income:**  Finding ways to save on groceries, transportation, or utilities can free up a little extra cash.
+* **Stretch your income:**  Finding ways to save on groceries, transportation, or utilities can free up a little extra cash.
-- **Build financial literacy:**  Budgeting is a skill that can benefit you throughout your life, even if it doesn't solve poverty on its own.
+* **Build financial literacy:**  Budgeting is a skill that can benefit you throughout your life, even if it doesn't solve poverty on its own.

 So, it's more accurate to say that budgeting alone can't eradicate poverty.
 But it can be a helpful tool alongside efforts to address the root causes of poverty, like job training, affordable housing initiatives, and a living wage.

 ## US Class Distinctions and Income Brackets

 ![Socioeconomic Classes](<static/US Class Distinctions and Income Brackets.jpeg>)

+Yes, classism absolutely exists in personal finance advising, both in the advice itself and in how it's delivered, including in personal finance books.
+Here's how:

+**1. Assumptions about resources and starting points:**

+* **"Pull yourself up by your bootstraps" mentality:** Many personal finance narratives assume a baseline level of income, savings, and access to resources that simply isn't a reality for everyone.
+Advice often focuses on saving for retirement, investing in the stock market, or buying a home, which are difficult or impossible without disposable income and a stable financial foundation.
+* **Ignoring systemic barriers:** Financial advice often overlooks the systemic inequalities (like stagnant wages, predatory lending in low-income areas, and unequal access to education and healthcare) that disproportionately affect people from lower socioeconomic backgrounds.
+This can make it seem like financial struggles are purely due to individual choices, rather than broader societal issues.
+* **"Knowledge of the Hidden Rules of Social Class":** Some frameworks highlight that different social classes operate with different "hidden rules" regarding money, work, and social interactions.
+Personal finance advice often implicitly assumes a middle-class or upper-class understanding of these rules, making it less accessible or even irrelevant to those from different backgrounds.

+**2. Focus on specific types of clients/assets:**

+* **High net worth bias:** Traditional financial advising often caters to individuals with significant assets, as this is where advisors earn higher fees.
+This leaves many people with lower incomes or less wealth underserved or feeling like financial advice isn't "for them."
+* **Exclusionary language and jargon:** Financial advice can be filled with complex jargon and concepts that are intimidating and difficult to understand for those without a financial background.
+This can create a barrier to entry for many.

+**3. Lack of representation and trust:**

+* **Homogenous financial advisor demographics:** The financial advising industry has historically lacked diversity.
+People from marginalized backgrounds may find it difficult to connect with advisors who don't understand their unique experiences or who come from a different socioeconomic reality.
+This can lead to a lack of trust in financial institutions and advisors.
+* **Impact of historical discrimination:** Historically, certain groups have been excluded from financial systems or subjected to discriminatory practices (e.g., redlining).
+This history impacts current trust and access to financial services.

+**4. Advice that isn't universally applicable:**

+* **Budgeting advice:** While well-intentioned, advice to "cut out your daily latte" can be tone-deaf and unhelpful for someone struggling to afford basic necessities.
+For many, there's no "fat" to trim in their budget.
+* **Investment strategies:** Complex investment strategies presented in books or by advisors may not be appropriate or accessible for those with limited capital or who prioritize immediate financial stability over long-term growth.
+* **Debt management:** Advice on debt often doesn't differentiate between "good debt" (like a mortgage) and "bad debt" (like high-interest credit card debt) or acknowledge the structural reasons people accrue debt (e.g., medical emergencies, lack of living wage).

+**Examples in books and media:**

+While many personal finance books aim to be helpful, some are criticized for:

+* **"Rich Dad Poor Dad"**: This book has been critiqued for its anecdotal and sometimes oversimplified advice, and for promoting real estate speculation without adequately addressing the risks or the initial capital required, potentially perpetuating a "get rich quick" mentality that isn't feasible for everyone.
+* **Generic budgeting guides:** Some books offer one-size-fits-all budgeting templates that don't account for varying income levels, essential expenses, or financial emergencies common in lower-income households.

+In conclusion, while the intention of personal finance advising is often to empower individuals, the underlying assumptions, accessibility issues, and historical context can lead to classist outcomes that reinforce existing wealth disparities.
+Addressing classism requires a more nuanced, inclusive, and systemic approach to financial education and advising.

 ## 1% of Your Age